Bread Financial Review

 Bread Financial has only one high-yield savings account option, but the simplicity of the product should suffice for most account holders.
 Since there are no branch locations, you’ll need to feel comfortable doing your banking online or using a mobile app.
 If so, you’ll be able to deposit checks, transfer funds and manage your money any time, day or night.

 To open an account, you’ll need a $100 minimum opening balance.
 Mobile check deposits, as well as direct deposits, are available, and interest compounds daily.
-While you won’t be charged monthly maintenance fees and fees won’t be hidden from you, expect that there are fees for outgoing wire transfers–$25, paper statements–$5 and official check requests–$15.
+While you won’t be charged monthly maintenance fees and fees won’t be hidden from you, expect that there will be a $25 fee for outgoing wire transfers, a $5 fee per paper statement request and a $15 official check request fee.

 Bread Financial CD Rates